Tips on How to stack the odds in your favor When Selecting a Divorce Lawyer…

 Very often, discord in the divorce process stems from power inequality, both real and perceived.
-If there was a financial or emotional imbalance in your marriage, you can likely expect it to rear its head in a divorce.
+If there was a financial or emotional imbalance in your marriage, as a divorce attorney in Orlando, I can say with some certainty you can expect it to rear its head in a divorce.
 If you believe you are holding the short end of either (or both) of these sticks, you are not alone and you are not as powerless as you might think.

 “Hannah” is smart, strong, and soft-spoken.
 At our initial consultation, Hannah tearfully told me her wife of seven years informed her three weeks earlier she wanted out of their marriage.
 Simple as that.
 No warning, no fights.
 Just a vague musing that she was questioning whether she wanted to be in relationships with other people, including men.

 Further deepening Hannah’s despair was the couple’s three-year old daughter.
 Hannah’s wife carried the baby and Hannah adopted her at birth.
 Hannah’s wife was posturing for a greater percentage of time-sharing with their child because she is the biological mother, and Hannah is not.

 I was moved by Hannah’s honesty, and lack of anger, about her pain.
 She was past the denial and bargaining stages of the grief process, but justifiably a long way from acceptance.
 She was in the depression phase of processing the loss of a ten-year union (they dated three years before marriage) and the family life she had enjoyed with her wife and beloved daughter.

 It amazed me how well Hannah was outwardly holding up only three weeks post bomb-drop.
 When I told her that, she gave me a mirthless laugh and replied, “it’s an act.”
 She then explained to me that she was in the weak position in the divorce because “I have no choices in this.
 Because she is leaving me.”
 What? (cue the oh-hell-no bells in my head).